 For all travel by public transport – including air travel – safety measures that have been issued by local governments must be respected.
 This may include wearing masks, social distancing or testing, for example.

 Grünenthal’s travel restrictions also apply to business partners who are visiting one of our sites.

 Current status at our production sites

 To maintain the production and supply of medicines for patients, Grünenthal is closely monitoring the situation at its production sites and throughout its supply chain.
 Grünenthal’s production sites are being managed carefully and we are constantly assessing the situation as it develops.
 Employees have been advised to adhere to very strict hygiene rules.
 Currently, all sites are operating.

 At our headquarters and across all of our production sites, the number of external visitors is being kept to a minimum.
 For example, all appointments with external parties are being postponed unless they are business-critical.
-Before entering Grünenthal’s production sites, the body temperature of all visitors and all staff from external companies or third parties is measured.
+Visitors must follow strict precautionary measures.

 Current status within our supply chain